mapio/tmux-tail-f/README.md

 ```
 $ tmux-tail-f -H
 Usage: tmux-tail-f [OPTION]...
 [FILE]...
-Tail the FILEs in a tmux window, one per pane.
+Tails the FILEs in a tmux window, one per pane; hitting `^C` in
+any one of the panes will terminate all the tail commands and
+kill the tmux session.

 Optional arguments:
   -v     use the 'even-vertical' layout (default).